icons8/lunacy-docs/docs/autolayout.md

 ### [Constraint options](#constraint-options)

-<a href="https://lunacy.docs.icons8.com/layers/#resizing-constraints" target="_blank">Constraints</a> define resizing behavior for layers in groups, components, or frames.
+<a href="https://lunacy.docs.icons8.com/layers/#resizing-constraints" target="_blank">Constraints</a> define resizing behavior for layers in groups or frames.
 They are also accessible for elements in auto layout frames that are set to absolute position.

 Once you set a layer to have an absolute position, the Constraints section will open up in the Inspector: